dizcza/sdpsensor-esp-arduino/README.md

 ### Resetting the sensor

 If the sensor was working in a continuous mode, prior to executing any I2C commands, it ought to be reset by calling either the `stopContinuous()` or `reset()` function.
 Note, however, that the `reset` commands are received by *all* I2C peripherals connected to the same I2C line (port), because it employs the `0x00` address, which is the I2C general call address.

+## Capillary filter

+To operate as a differential pressure sensor it must have a mechanical capillary filter attached to one of the ports.
+A low-pass frequency filter adapts to slowly changing atmospheric pressure, allowing mid- & high-frequency bands of differential pressure to be read from the other open port.
+Without the filter attached, the difference in pressure will be negligible.